-Clevercast allows you to send an SRT broadcast with an audio track for each language.
+Clevercast allows you to send an SRT broadcast with one or more audio tracks, each containing one or two languages.
 The SRT protocol is reliable for broadcasts over unreliable networks and very long distances.
 It may contain multiple audio tracks (of which the number depends on your encoder).

 1. Set up your multilingual event

 In Clevercast, an Event is used as name for a live stream.
 To start a new multilingual live stream, go to the event overview page.
 Click on the Create Multilingual menu on the left side of the screen.

 - Enter the name of your live stream

 - Select SRT Listener (= in most cases, also if you’re using OBS Studio) or SRT Caller (= only if your encoder acts as the listener) as the ‘Broadcast Protocol’.

 - Select your broadcast’s original language as the ‘Default Language’.
 If your floor audio contains multiple languages, you can select Original instead of a language.

 - Press the ‘Create’ button